avinashbest/data-structure-iit-kanpur/README.md

 - An Array is a collection of similar data items and these data items may be all int, float or all char.
 - Each member of an array is identified by unique index or subscript assigned to it.
-- An Array is defined in the same way as a variable is defined except that, the array name is followed by one or more expressions, enclosed withing square brackets[], specifying the array dimension.
+- An Array is defined in the same way as a variable is defined except that, the array name is followed by one or more expressions, enclosed within square brackets[], specifying the array dimension.
 - The general Syntax of an array is:

 SYNTAX: data_type ArrayName[SIZE];